Need to find something?

 }

-Let’s not forget to require or callback functions and add the following to our theme’s functions.php file.
+Let’s not forget to require our callback functions and add the following to our theme’s functions.php file.
+Note the commented lines – define the Twilio credentials and the OTP secret key in wp-config.php for production use, never in theme files.

 require_once __DIR__ . '/otp-wo-database/otp-cb-request-otp.php';